 Lessons are supported with demonstrations, video clips and group or individual practical work is regularly undertaken in a dedicated laboratory.
 Class sizes are typically around 14 students.
 Google Classroom is used to share digital resources and provide links for learners to extend their understanding beyond A level requirements.

 You will have homework tasks to support your learning with detailed feedback on how to improve and in addition there are class tests to help assess your overall progress.

-A level Physics is a traditional A level subject and is identified as a key facilitating subject by the Russell Group of Elite Universities.
+A level Physics is a traditional A level subject and is identified as a key facilitating subject by the Russell Group Universities.
 There are many career paths that can be followed with a post-16 qualification in Physics – communication; astronomy; transport and aerospace engineering; research and development; education; meteorology; environmental science; medicine and health; oceanographer; audio technician and many others.
-Recent destinations of CSG Physics students have been to Swansea to study Civil Engineering; Dundee to train as a Commercial Pilot and Chemical and Materials Engineering at Bath University.
+Recent destinations of CSG Physics students have been to Exeter to study Physics; Dundee to train as a Commercial Pilot, Nottingham to study Physics with Astronomy and Chemical and Materials Engineering at Bath University.

 PH2 - Electricity and Light (50% of AS and 20% of A Level)